-41% of the overall entries are disqualified from the competition in the long arduous task of judging the quality of each tea in a systematized process that has been developed over decades by the world's leading professional tea makers and researchers.
-Below is a snapshot of the initial grading process involving six teams of six individuals who have undergone rigorous training and testing to become qualified judges by the farmers' association.
+Nearly half of the overall entries are disqualified from the competition in the long arduous task of judging the quality of each tea.
+The judging is done in a highly systematized process that has been developed over decades by leading professionals.

 Here is the tea being packaged and sealed with the farmers' association certification of authenticity.
 So much work and resources are involved in representing some of the world's highest quality tea, guaranteed by dozens of individuals with generations of experience behind them!

 We've observed this competition for over 20 years now, providing English translation of its methodology and representation of this local treasure of Dong Ding Oolong Tea.
 And along the way, we get to participate in the celebration of our tea friends receiving awards for their exhausting efforts that we've witnessed year after year.

 Our purpose is to let tea lovers around the world know how much time, energy, and resources go into producing this level of quality tea.
 Only then will they understand the value that this competition has created for it.